-Ask questions and suggest resources that might be useful and then stand back and let them try to figure things out.
+Talking to teens often involves asking more questions and suggest resources that might be useful and then stand back and let them try to figure things out.
 Our role should be more as a guide during these year, not as a leader.

-By following these guidelines (to the best of our ability), we create an environment where our children feel safe, valued and respected.
+By following these guidelines (to the best of our ability), we create an environment where our children feel safe, valued, and respected.
 This doesn’t mean that they will tell us everything, but it makes it far more likely that they’ll close doors less and open up more.

 Are you looking for more resources regarding how to talk with your teen?
 Check out our free ebook here: How to Talk to Your Teen – parentingteensandtweens.com which is full of resources and tips on how to connect with your big kid.